-We provide data to Stats NZ about adults (aged 17 years or more) charged in court for official release on the Stats NZ website.
+We provide data to Stats NZ about adults (aged 17 years or older; and from 1 July 2019, 18 years and older) charged in court for official release on the Stats NZ website.
 In March we release the calendar year tables (year ending 31 December).
 In September we release the financial year tables (year ending 30 June).

 Our criminal courts data for adults is presented on three tables on Stats NZ's NZ.Stat tool:

 Charges prosecuted against adults by offence type – counts the total number of criminal charges for adults finalised in court each year.
 Adults often have multiple charges in a year, and sometimes one incident may lead to several charges in court, for one or more different offence types (for example, people charged with fraud often face several related charges).
 Each charge is counted separately in this table, and each charge has a separate outcome.
 This table provides a useful indicator of the volume and type of offences prosecuted each year, and therefore court workloads.
 This table can be broken down by court, offence type, and the outcome of the charge (for example, convicted, other proved, not proved or other).

 Adults charged in court – most serious offence –counts the number of adults charged in court each year.
 The table counts each person only once in a year for their most serious offence, regardless of which court they appeared in.
 Information about the offence type and the location of the court they appeared in is available in this table.